 PLAYA DEL CARMEN – Mexico

-One of the best places to vacation in Mexico is Playa del Carmen, so why not live there as a digital nomad?
+One of the most favorite places for vacation in Mexico is Playa del Carmen and definitely one of the TOP digital nomad cities!
 Located on the Yucatan Peninsula, this coastal resort town is beautiful and fun.

 With warm weather throughout the year, the Caribbean beach is always perfect.
 There is a nice walking path along the beach and through the town, with its many shops and restaurants.
 There is always something to do in Playa del Carmen.